Lightning Improvement Proposals Explained

 What are examples of significant LIPs?

-While Bitcoin Improvement Proposals (BIPs) suggest changes to the core Bitcoin protocol, Lightning Improvement Proposals (LIPs) focus on standardizing features for the Lightning Network, a second-layer protocol built upon Bitcoin.
+Bitcoin Improvement Proposals (BIPs) suggest changes to the core Bitcoin protocol, while Lightning Improvement Proposals (LIPs) focus on standards for the Lightning Network, a second-layer solution built upon Bitcoin.

 Where can developers find current LIPs?